-Will ex-Trump lawyer Cohen comply with Senate subpoena?
+Senate subpoena for ex-Trump lawyer Cohen; will he comply?

 - The man who stood behind Trump VIEW

+The Senate committee did not immediately confirm the subpoena.
+It ordinarily holds its Russia-related hearings in private.
+It was not immediately clear what date the committee was asking him to appear on.

-Cohen has pleaded guilty to lying to Congress about a Trump business proposal in Moscow.
-He’s set to begin a three-year prison sentence in March.
+Cohen has pleaded guilty to lying to Congress about his role in a Trump business proposal in Moscow during the campaign, and for his involvement in payments to a former Playboy model and porn actress.